FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 Similar to deprecations, it is necessary to change old references to use new name (including `import` statements): `2.20` Javadocs were updated in some cases to indicate replacement (if available).
 Further [JSTEP-6](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-6) includes a list of renamed things as well -- possibly incomplete list, but useful.

-From that, here are most commonly encountered ones.
+From that, here are ones you are most likely to encounter.

 #### Renaming: `jackson-core`